 Z Gallerie is a well-known destination for design-forward furniture, lighting, and décor, but the art selection is one of the best parts of their site.
 There's a lot to sift through, but you can filter the options by category, subject, type, and color, as well as by price, size, and orientation.
 You can also customize your piece, choosing the size and frame you want for a final product that's made for your space.
 If you're shopping on a budget, you'll appreciate the "Under $250" section.

-Yes, this site features an incredibly array of prints and wall art.
-But alongside those, they also feature plenty of other mediums including sculptures, charcoal drawings, and collages.
-They also have a great assortment or original pieces and their printed counterparts, allowing you to save on your favorite designs.
+This site features an incredible array of prints and wall art, along with plenty of other mediums, including sculptures, charcoal drawings, and collages.
+There's a great assortment of original pieces and their lower-priced print counterparts, allowing you to save on your favorite designs.

 The shopping experience couldn’t be easier, thanks to helpful categories sorted by type of art, style, and even price point.
 Speaking of, while prices can go up to $10,000, the under-$500 options are just as expansive and impressive.

 Consider this the online (and more wallet-friendly) version of visiting a high-end gallery.
-Everything from Lumas' offerings to the way the site is laid out feels like the real-life experience; there’s even a live chat function with a “gallery manager” who can help you find what you’re looking for.
+Everything from the art offered to the way the site is laid out feels like a real-life experience.
+There’s even a live chat function with a “gallery manager” who can help you find what you’re looking for.

 The big difference?
 Unlike a brick-and-mortar gallery, Lumas features the work of over 100+ artists, ranging from landscapes to abstracts to graphic portraits—and everything in between.
-It's definitely more expensive than other sites, but it's more affordable if you're searching for gallery-worthy fine art, plus has a nice sale section to sift through.
+It's definitely more expensive than other sites, but it's more affordable if you're searching for gallery-worthy fine art.
+Plus, it has a nice sale section to browse through.